discogs/discogs-frontend-test/README.md

   required.
 - The interface should have a loading state and handle potential API errors.
 - Implement good WAI-ARIA practices where applicable.
-- Contain notes about your decision
+- Contain notes about decisions you made.

 ## Submission
 To submit your solution: